damienbod/angular-auth-oidc-client/docs/site/angular-auth-oidc-client/docs/documentation/public-api.md

 ## getRefreshToken(configId?: string)

 Returns the refresh token for you login scenario if there is one.
-If you are running with multiple configs and pass the `configId` the refresh token for this config is checked.
+If you are running with multiple configs and pass the `configId` the refresh token for this config is returned.
 If you are running with multiple configs and do not pass the `configId` the refresh token for the first config is returned.
 If you are running with a single config the refresh token for this config returned.

 ```ts
 const refreshToken = this.oidcSecurityService.getRefreshToken();